samirak93/iCXMedia_DS/readme.md

 **<u>Conclusion:</u>**

-Considering the small sample size, the model performs relatively efficient for all target classes.
-The precision and recall for all classes are high and overall `micro and macro average` are high as well.
+The clusters created provided significant information towards the impact of features on each cluster and the characteristics of the clusters.
+The dendrogram shows us which groups of children are similar (also shows distance between each clusters as well).

-The clusters also provide a significant information towards the characteristics of the children and help us identify the uniqueness of each cluster.
-The dendrogram shows us which groups of children are similar (shows distance between each clusters as well).
+Considering the small sample size, the classification model performs efficiently for all target classes.
+The precision and recall for all the classes are high and overall `micro and macro average` are high as well.

-The final saved model (saved from running `main.py`) can be integrated with an application to predict the cluster/classes for new set of data.
+Finally, the final saved model (saved from running `main.py`) can be integrated with an application to predict the cluster/classes for new set of real-time data.